The Best Vitamins and Supplements for a Healthy Heart

 Best Food Sources.

-Leafy greens spinach, kale, whole grains, legumes, eggs, dairy foods, meat, and fortified foods.
+Leafy greens, spinach, kale, whole grains, legumes, eggs, dairy foods, meat, and fortified foods.
 B complex supplements can guarantee adequate intake, particularly for older individuals or those with impaired absorption.

 Recommended Dosage.